hxlin97/AFA/README.md

 the number of epoches is 2000<br>
 the output is saved in test_log.txt in the folder output.<br>

-Notice that the output entirely depends on the TN contraction results, which comes from the matrix production.
-If the TN contraction results for each parts are known, they can be directly added without abundant calculations.<br>

-Like for a molecule C formed by A and B <br>
-TN_contraction results  of C can be directly obtained by the adding of TN_contraction results of A and TN_contraction results of B.<br>
-One can refer to "property_adding.ipynb" for an example.

 The expected output is:<br>

 """<br>